Essential knee terminology

 Acupuncture is a system, based on traditional Chinese medicine, of needling special points on the body to relieve pain or improve well-being.

-To adduct is to move the limb towards the other limb, towards the middle.
+To adduct is to move one limb towards the other limb, towards the middle.

 An adductor is a muscle which, when contracted, adducts the limb, bringing it closer to the midline.